ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to [Listonomicon install location].
 Delete the "Overwite" folder.
 Go to Listonomicon/profiles/Listonomicon and delete modsCache.json and modsettings.lsx.**

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
-Strictly yes, but if you are still in Act 1 then I would restart for this update.
+No. (I wanted to keep it safe but things got silly with serior errors).

 1. Made dwarfs better (starting proficiencies)
 2. ADDED (Mod.io) Book of Ebon Tides.